-- Whisk until combined - you should have a thick chocolate batter.
+- Add almond milk, vanilla extract and vegetable oil.
+Whisk until combined, you should have a thick chocolate batter.

 - Remove from the oven and leave donuts in the tray for 10-15 minutes.
 Once slightly cooled, tip them out of the donut tray.
 Let cool thoroughly.

-- To prepare icing, mix Icing sugar, Salt and Rose Extract in a bowl with melted Vegan Butter and water.
+- To prepare the glaze, mix powdered sugar, salt and rose extract in a bowl with melted vegan butter and water.
 Whisk till smooth.
 If it is too thick, add a touch more water.
-If it is too watery, add a little bit more icing sugar.
+If it is too watery, add a little bit more powdered sugar.

-- Dip your donuts in to ice them.
+- Dip your donuts into the bowl to ice them.
 You can double dip for a thicker coating of glaze.
-Allow to set on a cooling tray.
+Allow to set on a cooling tray and enjoy!